 Plinth beam consists of minimum 2 numbers of 12mm dia bars provided at bottom and 2 nos. at top of the beam.
 The depth of plinth beam should not be less than 200 mm.
 The clear cover of plinth beam should be 25mm from all sides.

 Plinth beam design:

 In order to avoid shear failure 3mm dia bars stirrups are provided at 150mm center to center.

 How Plinth Height is Decided

-Deciding the height of plinth needs various factors to be taken care.
-Most important facts for deciding plinth beam height are as follows:
+Deciding on the height of the plinth needs various factors to be taken care of.
+The most important facts for deciding plinth beam height are as follows:

 - Water drainage level

 - Ground Level

 - Frequency of road maintenance and recarpeting of pavement

 In most areas road levels and highways are provided at a greater height than the natural surface level.
 This is done to provide easy drainage of rainwater and road surface runoff level.